Chart Color Schemes

 Strathalbyn has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-AreaSearch has identified seven projects that are likely to impact the area due to changes in local infrastructure.
-Key projects include Aurora Strathalbyn, Strathalbyn Town Centre Revitalisation, Air at Strathalbyn, and Lot 5 Hampden Way Local Activity Centre.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified seven projects likely affecting this region.
+Key initiatives include Aurora Strathalbyn, Strathalbyn Town Centre Revitalisation, Air at Strathalbyn, and Lot 5 Hampden Way Local Activity Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.